OPENDAP/hyrax-docker/README.md

 `docker run --name besd -p 8080:8080 -e NCWMS_BASE=http://foo.bar.com olfs_image
 `
 ### ncwms
+This image, based on the official Tomcat:8 image, contains just the ncWMS-2.2.2 web application.

+**NOTE: _This image does not run Tomcat in security mode_**

 #### build arguments
 * **DEVELOPER_MODE** - Setting the value of the argument to "true" (`--build-arg DEVELOPER_MODE=true`) instructs the build to insert default